 Nuances – creative process & motivation

 The series subtly represents the natural landscape as a memory instead of reality, as humankind fails to change unsustainable habits and the abuse of resources.
-Urbanisation, agriculture and conservation are some of the bigger issues that are hinted at in the Nuance series – this is more evident in some of the works than in others.
+Some of the bigger issues that are hinted at in the Nuances series are urbanisation, agriculture and conservation – these are more evident in some of the works than in others.
 In some works the focus is set upon our misuse of natural resources, which will result – and already does – in the extinction of many animal and plant species in order to sustain our industrial-dependant, consumerist lifestyles.

-Nuances also aim to celebrate the beauty of nature, and encourage us to cultivate a new respect and appreciation for and connection with Mother Earth.
+Furthermore, Nuances aim to celebrate the beauty of nature, and encourage us to cultivate a new respect and appreciation for and connection with Mother Earth.
 The earlier works in the series are inspired by landscapes from across South Africa, aiming to capture the essence of the areas that surround us and make part of our existence on earth.
-The vastness of the Karoo and Kalahari, the presence of water around us, the stimulating combinations of textures, colours and stillness in nature, and the joining of human living with the natural environment.
+Themes such as the vastness of the Karoo and Kalahari; the presence of water around us; the stimulating combinations of textures, colours and stillness in nature and the joining of human living with the natural environment often surface in these earlier works.

-Later works are also about travelling through landscapes – where photographs that I took in different cities, towns and areas are merged into a new unity.
-We live in a beautiful country and, due to our busy lives, we often neglect appreciating and focusing on the vastness of the ocean, the serenity of the veldt and the expanse of landscape up to the horizon.
-Even our cities have a unique quality and beauty that sometimes complement the landscape, which is what a lot of the works from 2010 is aimed at.
+Through my work I aim to capture some essence of these areas – an essence that draws an emotional response from me.
+We live in a beautiful country and due to our busy lives we often neglect focusing and appreciating the vastness of the ocean, the serenity of the veldt and the expanse of landscape up to the horizon.
+Even our cities have a unique quality and beauty that sometimes complement the landscape, which is what a lot of my works from 2010 are aimed at.

 “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”